Mortuary Science

 What are your certificate and degree options?

-Our Department offers two career paths a student can choose in our department.
+Our program offers two career paths.
 Students seeking a career in funeral directing can complete this by choosing the Funeral Director's certificate.
 Alternatively, students can also seek an Associate of Applied Science in Mortuary Science.
 This career option will allow the student to complete curriculum both in funeral directing and embalming.
 To see the degree plan for the Associate of Applied Science in Mortuary Science, click here.
 To see the Funeral Director's certificate plan, click here.

 Can I just take classes only to become an embalmer?